joa24jm/UsAs/README.md

 # UsAs
-Machine Learning Project for Evaluation different Train/Test-Splits on a Selection of Datasets
+Machine Learning Project for Evaluation of different Train/Test-Splits on a Selection of Datasets